Why physical therapy, exercise and yoga did not help your low back pain. Ligamentous spinal instability.

-In the study 207 patients with an average age of 37 were monitored and followed up at one year.
+In this study, 207 patients with an average age of 37 were monitored and followed up at one year.
 Here are the study’s learning points:

-- The primary outcome was that patients showed a positive change in disability, measured by the Oswestry Disability Index, after 3 months.
+- The primary outcome was that patients showed a positive change in disability, measured by the Oswestry Disability Index (a common scoring system to measure disability), after 3 months.
 That is the good news.
 Three months into PT, positive change.
 Now the bad news:

 - Early physical therapy resulted in statistically significant improvement in disability relative to usual care but the magnitude of the difference was modest and did not achieve the minimum difference considered clinically important at the individual patient level.
 (It didn’t help that much).

 Physical therapy for lumbar radiculopathy and sciatica?
+Why won’t they work?
 The controversy surrounds ligaments and core muscles

 There is much research surrounding low back pain and physical therapy and exercise.
 The above study was singled out because it appeared in one of the most highly regarded medical journals in the world, the Journal of the American Medical Association (JAMA), and an article on this study appeared in the October 14, 2015 edition of the New York Times.
 In that article lead author, Dr. Julie M. Fritz is quoted as saying: “Most treatments that are effective have only modest effects.
 The pattern of low back pain is one of recurrence and remission, and changing that pattern is a real challenge.
 There are no magic answers.”

 And this is what we find at Caring Medical when taking a patient history.
-The patients will tell us their story of treatment, success, remission, new pain, sometimes worse pain, back to therapy or the chiropractor.
-They will repeat the cycle until such time as the cycle is broken by pain management medication therapy or a recommendation to surgery.
+The patients will tell us their stories of treatment, success, remission, new pain, sometimes worse pain, back to therapy, or to the chiropractor.
+They will repeat the cycle until such time as the cycle is broken by pain management medication therapy or a recommendation for surgery.

-Spinal instability = Ligament strength first then muscle strength
+Part 3: Spinal instability = Ligament strength first, then muscle strength

 There are two sets of muscles in the body: mobility muscles and postural stabilization muscles.

-- Mobility muscles are important primarily for their ability to contract and create, manage and move large joint.
-The triceps and bicep muscles that move the arm and the tensor fascia lata, psoas and quadriceps muscles that move the leg belong to this first group.
+- Mobility muscles are important primarily for their ability to contract, create, manage, and move large joints.
+The triceps and bicep muscles that move the arm and the tensor fascia lata, psoas, and quadriceps muscles that move the leg belong to this first group.

 - The postural stabilization muscles are deeper muscles that contract as the mobility muscles move the joint and usually have proximal (center or core) attachments that remain fixed, either on the spine posteriorly (behind) or on the sternum and ribs anteriorly (in the front).
 They are the anchor when the distal or furthest attachments to the mobility muscles are moved.